Pop Food as a niche.

 “His genius for manipulating the media is only part of the reason Andy is probably the most famous artist in the twentieth century.”
 (54)

 “...He understands the machinery of myth-making; he can multiply their images so many times that he can make them believe they exist.”

 Vulgar Food vs Pop Food

-Just like popular foods, pop art appears to be the most accessible type of art.
-It’s simple in terms of taste, impression, and availability.
+Just like popular (Pop) foods, pop art is widely well-liked and accepted without much critique.
+It's simple in terms of taste, impression, and easily accessible.

 Brands and consumers are hungry for it.